 -y) for testing purposes.

 set) for the corresponding processes in the target cluster before trying to use

 For more information, see The

-cluster now enables assignment of node ID values less
+create clusternow enables assignment of node ID values less than 49 for

 Client: After performing an initial start of a cluster, the cluster is no longer aware of any backup IDs that have previously been used.
 If you take a new backup of the cluster afterwards without specifying a backup ID, the cluster tries to use 1 as the ID for the first such backup, even if you restored the cluster from a backup having 1 as its ID, which results in an error.
 This is expected behavior, for which there are at least 2 workarounds: